Annie Griffiths smiling outdoors, holding a camera, with sunglasses on her head and wearing a red bandana.

-Annie Griffiths is a storyteller who draws on her extraordinary career working as a National Geographic Photographer in more than 100 countries.
-Her writing is vivid and intimate, as she shares wild adventures and unique insights.
-She welcomes readers into the world she has experienced, highlighting moments of humor, resilience and beauty.
+Annie Griffiths is a storyteller who draws on her extraordinary career working as a National Geographic photographer and global advocate for women.
+Her writing is remarkably intimate, as she welcomes readers into the world she has experienced, highlighting moments of humor, resilience and beauty.

-Annie is a best-selling author of four photography books.
-She writes a weekly newsletter called You’re Not That Nice, and hopes to publish her memoir, Available Light, in 2025.
+Annie is the author of four photography books, including the bestseller, Simply Beautiful Photographs.
+She writes a weekly Substack called You’re Not That Nice, and hopes to publish her memoir, Available Light, in 2026.

 You’re Not That Nice